How to Have a Successful Garage or Yard Sale

 The battered old station wagon sputtered and choked its way down the street and up to my front yard.
-Rather than parking his car and getting out to survey the contents of my yard sale, the driver opted to gently ease his foot off the brake and coast by my house without even stopping.
+Rather than parking his car and getting out to survey the contents of my garage sale, the driver opted to gently ease his foot off the brake and coast by my house without even stopping.

 “Not another curbside shopper,” my mother exclaimed.